ryansb/hugo-lambda/README.md

 1. Download this repo and run the CloudFormation template
 1. Upload your site's source to the input.your.site bucket
-1. The first lambda function downloads and compresses the content, then saves it to the tar.your.site bucket.
+1. The first lambda function downloads and syncs any static content to the your.site bucket
-1. The second lambda function streams the object from tar.your.site and runs hugo
+1. The second lambda function pulls down all the theme/template content and runs hugo to generate your site
 1. Generated site is synced to the your.site bucket, and is served by S3 [static hosting][s3site]

 So why go to all this trouble?
 Because running a CMS like Wordpress, Drupal,